Our Favorite Children’s Books of 2010

 My daughter raved about this series and finished the three thick volumes in about a week which is pretty fast for her.
 This series is appealing to both boys and girls which is a bonus!

 2. The Lost Hero by Rick Riordan

-The first book in his new series post Percy Jackson.
+The first book in his new series post-Percy Jackson.
 The first book of the new series is a great read and I highly recommend it, as does my 5th grade daughter.
 (Don’t worry, Percy and Annabeth are in the series).
-Roman versus Greek Gods were occupying my mind.
+Roman versus Greek Gods was occupying my mind.
 Riordan does a great job converging the two sets of seemingly similar deities yet pointing out the differences between the two (who knew?!). [chapter book, ages 8-14]

 My Pick of the Year Reading with My Kids